misiektoja/instagram_monitor/docs/usage.md

 2. In the setup wizard, enter either an ntfy.sh topic name or a complete topic URL such as `https://ntfy.sh/instagram-monitor-long-random-value`.
 The wizard expands a bare topic name to an ntfy.sh URL.
 For a self-hosted server, the Web Dashboard or manual configuration, enter the complete HTTPS topic URL.
 3. Set `WEBHOOK_PROVIDER = "ntfy"` in `instagram_monitor.conf`.

 Instagram Monitor sends the alert subject as the ntfy title.
 The alert text and event details become the message.
 Existing query parameters in the topic URL are preserved, including the ntfy [`auth` query parameter](https://docs.ntfy.sh/publish/#authentication).
+Long ntfy messages are visibly truncated below ntfy's 4 KB boundary so they remain notifications instead of temporary attachments.

 For a protected topic, the setup wizard asks for the ntfy access token in a hidden prompt and stores it in `.env`.
 For manual setup, add: